Re-Storying Goddess – Virgin, Mother, Crone

 As Artemis in Greece, in Her Virgin aspect She was revered as midwife because of her single-minded drive to bring life into being43.
 The earliest stories of Artemis speak of a Goddess for whom “each creature – each plant, each wood, each river – is … a Thou, not an it44.”
 Women called upon Her in childbirth, and the labour-easing herbs used by midwives in Old Europe were called Artemisia.
 Artemis came to be known as One that protected and nurtured the young and vulnerable, the will to life, the spirit45.
 She was as much concerned with physical being as with the making of soul – there was no separation.
 As Virgin, Artemis was associated with untamed nature, the pre-domesticated, the pre-informed, the wild.
 She was the Possibility of the open mind, the new and untried.
 She had no need to be afraid, because She was certain of taking care of Herself.
 Artemis was known as a Mighty Huntress, and in earliest human cultures this was not contradictory to deep relationship with the animals that were hunted.
 She was also known as Lady of the Beasts; the deer was often Her animal – an animal associated with birth and renewal, and the bear associated with rebirth/hibernation and fierce mothering.
 Artemis is often depicted as an archer.
 Her arrow that flies true and on centre, is just as surely the arrow of Self.
 Christine Downing declares that “the spear of the goddess is a spear of passion”, and notes Rene Malamud’s perception that “all passion means fundamentally a search for self46.”

 Athena has, in Western secular culture, most commonly embodied the patriarchal version of Virgin – depicted as She has been in a suit of armour, with the head of Her sister Medusa on Her shield.
 In Athena’s story as it evolved over time, can be seen a story of women throughout the ages47.
 Originally Athena was from North Africa where She was an aspect of the Triple Goddess Neith, along with Metis and Medusa48.
 While classic writers of later times insisted on Her asexual nature, “older traditions gave her several consorts” including Pan49.
 In Her oldest images and stories, Athena was associated with bird and snake, and was the inventor of all arts.
 She was one of the very early parthenogenetic Goddesses.
 Patriarchal myth accounts for Athena’s existence by virtue of Zeus giving birth to Her from his head, after having swallowed her mother Metis when Metis was pregnant with Athena.
 Metis, Goddess of Wisdom Herself (and the old form of Athena), cannibalized by Zeus, was said to counsel Zeus from within his belly50 – She was in effect, the first woman behind every great man.
 Athena became the archetype of the patriarchal dutiful daughter, Her father’s mouthpiece, used to give authority to his edicts that included the denigration of Her own kind.
-In the Oresteia, one of the most frequently performed Greek dramas, standardly interpreted to be a lesson in the wisdom of state administered justice, Athena casts the deciding vote to acquit Apollo of the murder of his mother.
+In the Oresteia, one of the most frequently performed Greek dramas, standardly interpreted to be a lesson in the wisdom of state administered justice, Athena casts the deciding vote to acquit Orestes of the murder of his mother [Errata Note: in the book version, it says “to acquit Apollo …”, which is incorrect].
 The grounds for his acquittal is that the mother is not a parent, merely the nurse of the male seed, and Athena is proclaimed as primary witness to the glory of a child brought forth from the father.
 Athena then persuades the Furies, the “last remaining representatives of woman’s old powers” to submit to the new patriarchal order51.
 Whereas, in the older stories, Athena was daughter of the Mother, indistinguishable from the Mother Herself.
 She was spiritual warrior – protecting the arts and wisdom, not a soldier52.
 Her holy quest had been in the service of Life, urging forward the creative spirit, that all may be fully what it is capable of being.
 It was Her vision, not armour, which was Her strength.

 The Virgin aspect loves Herself, as She loves all, identified as She is with Life itself.
 To despise Self is to despise All.
 As Aphrodite, She “lifts Her robe to admire her own full buttocks53”; Inanna too, Great Goddess of the Sumerian people rejoices in Her own sexual beauty very explicitly.
 Aphrodite, like her Sumerian Sister, is the Creative Force itself.
 In Aphrodite’s case, She is identified with the oceans as Source of Life, and doves and waterbirds attend Her; the actual inseparability of the Mother and Virgin aspects is obvious here.
 It is interesting to contrast this perspective on Aphrodite with that of Jungian, Robert Johnson, who claims the patriarchal myths as the earliest sources on Her54.
 Johnson calls Aphrodite “primitive femininity”, and after affirming that all women contain “the Aphrodite nature”, proclaims “her chief characteristics … (as) … vanity, conniving, lust, fertility, and tyranny when she is crossed55.”
 Charlene Spretnak wonders particularly about his inclusion of “fertility” in the “string of negative adjectives”.
 Johnson goes on to label Aphrodite as “a thorough bitch56”.